HaxeFlixel/flixel-ui/README.md

 ###9. ```<layout>```
 Creates a child FlxUI object inside your master FlxUI, and childs all the widgets inside to it.
 This is especially useful if you want to create multiple layouts for, say, different devices and screen sizes.
 Combined with **failure** tags, this will let you automatically calculate the best layout depending on screen size.

-A layout has only one attribute, id, and then its child nodes.
+A layout has only one attribute, name, and then its child nodes.
 Think of a \<layout> as its own sub-section of your xml file.
 It can have its own versions of anything you can put in the regular file since it is a full-fledged FlxUI - ie, definitions, groups, widgets, modes, presumably even other layout tags (haven't tested this).

 Note that in a layout, scope comes into play when referencing ids.
 Definitions and object references will first look in the scope of the layout (ie, that FlxUI object), and if none is found, will try to find them in the parent FlxUI.